fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 That might work if you had to measure the cooking time of a [portion of capellini](http://www.bettycrocker.com/how-to/tipslibrary/charts-timetables-measuring/timetable-cooking-pasta) (a very thin kind of pasta that takes no more than 6 minutes to cook).

 ### But wait, what if I had to bake a plum cake?
 The baking time of a plum cake is longer than an hour.
 All the solutions I just mentioned rely on the fact that your application is running **for the whole lenght of the timer**.
-That could be acceptable in the desktop / server world, but it's far from acceptable in the Android context: if the app goes in background because the user wants to check his email, answer to a phone call, or play a game, your app is likely to be killed, and the timer with it.
+That could be acceptable in the desktop / server world, but it's far from acceptable in the Android context: if the app goes in background because the user wants to check his email, answer to a phone call or play a game, the operating system is likely to reclaim the resources and shutdown the app itself.

 ### I can use a foreground service!
-A more viable option would be to install one of the mentioned implementation inside a service that requests to run on foreground.
-That would extend the chance of your app to live for the whole lenght of the timer.

-A lot of results on google. you have the activity, launch a handler, or a countdown timer, or a thread

-A service.
+So one can start looking for a way to keep the app running in background.
+A [Service](https://developer.android.com/guide/components/services.html) is an Android component made specifically for this purpose.
+By using a Service with the [startForeground](https://developer.android.com/guide/components/services.html#Foreground) option, the chance of having it running for the whole length of the timer.

+{% img center /images/soareyoutelling_timer.jpg 300 %}

-The right way
+###The right way
+The right way is to cheat.
+The idea here is to run the countdown timer as long as the app is foregrounded, showing the progress to the user _one second at the time_, but install a system alarm whenever the app goes in background.
+Whenever the user gets back to the app, you'll uninstall the system alarm and restart the timer from where it is supposed to start.

+In this way, you'll be consuming the cpu _only when the app is in foreground_ and has all the right to consume cpu.
+The app won't consume a cycle when in background, apart from the effort needed to waking it up when the timer is due.

+###Some code

+There are three things you have to take into account:

+##Running the timer in the app

+##Remembering when the timer was started / how long it was supposed to run

+##Handling the alarm

 Conclusion: you can cheat.
 Always remember that the user can leave your app (but hates to burn his stufato) Mention alarm manager / alarmclock from api 21